zhiqi-zhang233/Dual-Transformer-Text-to-Music-Generator-for-Short-Form-Video-Soundtracks/README.md

 In other words:
 **AI can generate sound, but it is still difficult to “tell” the AI what structure the music should follow.**

+### Problem Statement

+Text-to-music models such as MusicGen can create realistic audio directly from a written prompt.
+However, current systems offer very limited structural control.
+At the same time, symbolic music models (MIDI Transformers) have demonstrated strong controllability.
+They treat music as a sequence of discrete musical events, similar to how language models process words.
+Symbolic representations make it possible to model tempo, beat patterns, and multi-track structure.

+In this project, we explore a lightweight way to combine these two research directions:

+using simple symbolic cues (such as BPM and segmentation from a MIDI reference) to guide and evaluate MusicGen outputs.

 ### Existing Text-to-Music Baseline (MusicGen)

 Most people are familiar with text generation systems such as GPT.
 These models predict one token at a time, based on all previously generated tokens.
 Extending this idea to music sounds simple in theory, but there is one fundamental problem: